nrivkin/ComplexityNetworkProject/reports/project_proposal.md

-**A Comparison of the Spatial Prisoner's Dilemma and Snowdrift Dilemma in small world networks**
+**The Emergence of Cooperation in the Spatial Prisoner's Dilemma and Snowdrift Dilemma**

 Noah Rivkin, [insert name here]

 [abstract]

 We will recreate the experiment described by Masuda and Aihara [4], in which a spatial version of the prisoners dilemma is played on small world networks.
+This is similar to the experiment conducted by Ohtsuki, Hauert, Lieberman, and Nowak[1].
 We then intend to extend the experiment by altering the payoffs, and the strategies, to replicate the snowdrift dilemma, as described by Santos and Pacheco[3].
 Time allowing, we may also implement more complex strategies than all-D and all-C. These strategies may require the implementaion of an iterated dilemma; while this is a major extention from the original work, we believe it might demonstrate that the conclusions found by Axelrod and Douglas hold in a spatial tournament in addition to a random tournament[2].

 [end of abstract]